danielmohansahu/ackermann-controller/readme.md

 * Throttle and Steering Commands, limited as appropriate by the established limitations from the rover model
 * Current calculated speed and heading
 * Current desired heading (global coordinate frame) and speed
+* Current individual wheel linear velocities, which can be used in the future with wheel size to calculate wheel RPM

 ## Class Diagram